bindubc/ClearViewSystem/UseCase/Candidate Management Usecase/README.md

 - For 10,000 resumes: **5 GB**.

 #### **Failover Considerations**
+- Store the uploaded file temporarily before parsing.
+If parsing fails, revert to the original file.
 - Utilize S3 versioning to recover previous versions of resumes.
 - Implement retries for upload failures.

 #### **Recommendations**
 - Use a CDN to cache frequently accessed resumes for faster access and improved performance.
+- Support multiple file formats (PDF, DOCX, etc.).
+- Use a library for accurate parsing of resumes.

+#### Issues and Limitations:
+- Parsing inaccuracies for non-standard resume formats.

 #### **Consistency, Resiliency, Availability, and Partition Issues**
 - **Consistency**: S3 provides eventual consistency; ensure application handles this.